MAPI Address Types

 Every messaging user is associated with an address type, a character string describing the format of the user's address that is stored in the PR_ADDRTYPE (PidTagAddressType) property.
 Address types map to address formats.
 That is, by looking at a recipient's address type, client applications can determine how to format an address appropriate for the recipient.

-SMTP address type specifies the standard Internet address:
+For example, the SMTP address type specifies the standard Internet address:

-EX address type specifies an Exchange Server address.
+And, the EX address type specifies an Exchange Server address.

 All address book entries must have a valid address type.
 Clients require their users to specify an address type when creating a type of custom recipient unsupported by the address book provider.
 For the entries that they support, address book providers are required to supply valid address types.